Water Chemistry Water Chemistry — Can I Swim in High Alkalinity Pool? Safety & Solutions

 3. Pre-dilute the acid: Fill a 5-gallon bucket with pool water, then slowly add acid to the water (never water to acid).
 This reduces fumes and prevents surface damage.

-4. Add acid carefully: Pour the pre-diluted acid slowly into the deepest part of your pool, never into the skimmer.
+4. Add acid carefully: With the pump running, pour the pre-diluted acid slowly in front of a return jet or around the pool perimeter, never into the skimmer.
 Wear safety goggles, gloves, and avoid breathing fumes.

-6. Aerate the water: Run fountains, waterfalls, or point return jets upward to drive off CO2 and naturally raise pH.
+6. Aerate the water: Run fountains, waterfalls, or point return jets upward to drive off CO2 and bring pH back up.
+The acid you added is what lowered total alkalinity; aeration only raises pH back toward 7.4-7.6 while TA stays reduced.

 7. Retest after 24 hours: Check both TA and pH levels.
 You may need to repeat the process if alkalinity is still high.